psibi/rucredstash/README.md

 Rucredstash is a Rust port of [CredStash](https://github.com/fugue/credstash)

-It uses a comination of AWS Key Management Service (KMS) and DynamoDB to store secrets.
+It uses a combination of AWS Key Management Service (KMS) and DynamoDB to store secrets.
 This is needed when you want to store and retrieve your credentials (like database password, API Keys etc) securely.
 A more [detailed tutorial](https://www.fpcomplete.com/blog/2017/08/credstash) is here.

-This package offers the interface via both CLI and an libray way of accessing it.
+This package offers the interface via both CLI and an library way of accessing it.

 ## Usage